pixelfed/docs/install-guides/ubuntu20.md

 ## Part 11 - Nginx and Certbot - Install
 * Install stock nginx, Install certbot to handle the TLS certificate and enable the engine service to autostart.
-> Note: certbot is configured on a systemd timer to renew the TLS certificates automaticly, and don't need to be enabled.
 ```
 apt -y install nginx certbot python3-certbot-nginx
 ```